bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 not, we&apos;re going to wait seven seconds, <b>fadeOut</b> the paragraph, increment the counter and run <b>contentRotator</b> again.
 The only real difference between these two is what happens with the <b>counter</b>.
-Also, you&apos;ll see here where the recursion is taking place.
+Also, you&apos;ll see here where the recursion is taking place.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 487.
 (282) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">